Cloudxtreme/sshkey-manager-1/README.md

     ```

 # For Admin
-## Generate ssh key
+## Generate ssh configuration

 ```shell
 $ ./sshkey-mgr-admin gen <name>
 ```
 This action generates ssh key and its configuration in `sshkey/<name>/`.
-The structure is like below:
+The structure is as following:
 ```
 sshkey/<name>/
 ├── <name>